By Michael Zwolski

 Want more facts?

 To keep these blog posts short, I’ve given a high-level view of the facts about flash in order to bust the myths.
-If you would like to take a deep dive, get my ebook, Flash Myths Meet Flash Facts.
-It’s free, just click here!
+Take a deep dive, get my free ebook, Flash Myths Meet Flash Facts!

 About the author